About ME

 Here is a list of some of my teachers, people I have engaged with through workshops, courses, and/or coaching as well as communities I am fortunate to be a part of.
 I am incredibly grateful to have been blessed by encountering these gifts.

-Leaders in ETHICAL, inclusive and/OR liberatory design:
+Leaders in ETHICAL, EMBODIED, and/OR liberatory CREATIVE PRACTICE:

 TRAUMA-RESPONSIVE Nonviolent communication practitioners advancing collective liberation:

-Miki Kashtan, Arnina Kashtan, Sarah Peyton, Roxy Manning, Susan Kaplan, and Rocky Mountain Compassionate Communication Network’s Community Based Facilitators Group
+Miki Kashtan, Arnina Kashtan, Sarah Peyton, Roxy Manning, Susan Kaplan, Rocky Mountain Compassionate Communication Network’s Community Based Facilitators Group

 TRAUMA-RESPONSIVE Body, mind, and spirit practitioners: